abang115/TaskAru/Sprint2.md

-Detail work completed in Sprint 2
+Detail Work Completed in Sprint 2
 ---

 Front-End

   - Post requests were added to the sign-in and sign-up components to connect front-end to back-end
   - Created sign-in service to determine whether a user was signed in and used that to determine whether to show the sign-in and sign-up buttons on the navigation bar
   - Made more error handling in sign-in component to address if user tries to sign in with an email not found in the database